jennisung/python-data-structures-and-algorithms/README.md

 ### 301 Code Challenges

-Under the `javascript` folder, at the top level, is a sub-folder called `code-challenges`
+Under the `python` folder, at the top level, is a sub-folder called `code-challenges`

 Each day, you'll add one new file to this folder to do your work for the day's assigned code challenge